-Makemake is one of five dwarf planets so far recognised by the International Astronomical Union.
+Makemake is one of five dwarf planets so far recognized by the International Astronomical Union.
 The others are Ceres, Pluto, Haumea and Eris.
 Further information about dwarf planets and planets is available from the International Astronomical Union.

-Another of the telescopes used in this observing campaign was an 0.84-metre telescope installed by the Católica del Norte University of Chile.
+Another of the telescopes used in this observing campaign was an 0.84-meter telescope installed by the Católica del Norte University of Chile.
 This telescope is sited on Cerro Armazones, the future site of the European Extremely Large Telescope (E-ELT).

 Makemake passed in front of faint star NOMAD 1181-0235723 (where NOMAD refers to the Naval Observatory Merged Astrometric Dataset) on 23 April 2011.
 The team observed this event using seven different telescopes across Brazil and Chile.
-The event only lasted about one minute, so the astronomers took advantage of a specialised high-speed camera known as ULTRACAM (eso0520) and a high-speed infrared imager named ISAAC to capture the event.
+The event only lasted about one minute, so the astronomers took advantage of a specialized high-speed camera known as ULTRACAM (eso0520) and a high-speed infrared imager named ISAAC to capture the event.

 In the case of objects that are orbited by one or more moons the motions of the moons can be used to deduce the mass of the object.
 This was not possible in the case of Makemake.